 Short-term goals should range from a couple of days to a couple of weeks.

-Whether you’re setting long-, mid-, or short-term goals, use the SMART goal technique to ensure that your goals are specific, measurable, achievable, relevant, and timebound.
-We’ll cover some examples later on.
+Whether you're setting long-, mid-, or short-term goals, use the SMART goal technique to ensure they are specific, measurable, achievable, relevant, and timebound.

-Once you’ve developed an action plan, think through the professional growth you need to succeed.
-Here are a few examples of resources that can be relevant to your professional development:
+Once you've developed an action plan, think through the professional growth resources you need to succeed:

 Seminars, webinars, or workshops that elevate your skill set